 As you know, it is not only our money that God asks of us.
 Loving God means offering him the very best of our time, our talents, our passion, our resources, our hopes, our futures…everything that makes us who we are.
 But how can we know if we are truly doing these things in a way that is “heart-giving”?
 Based on the beautiful example of the poor widow, I think there are three signs we can look for.
 First, we stop obsessing over the cost.
 I know that when I hear a story about a very sacrificial missionary or another great servant of God, my tendency is to focus on the great personal cost.
 “That’s too much”, I think.
 But those who give their hearts to God are controlled by love rather than fear.
 Though they count the cost and are willing to pay it, they do not obsess over it.
 Like the poor widow, they believe that what they receive back from God will be well worth whatever they forfeit.
 Second, we must give in proportion to the way God has blessed us.
 Those who poured large amounts into the temple treasury thought that they were doing a great thing.
 But it was the poor widow whom Jesus honored because she gave all she had.
 We must understand that we have been so, so, so, so, so abundantly blessed by God!
 We are swimming in an ocean of God’s grace.
 If we realized how much we are receiving from God and gave back to him in proportion, we would be full of thanksgiving.
 Third, we must be cheerful givers.
 2 Corinthians 2:7 reads, “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”
 Are we generally joyful people?
 Do we derive our joy from giving ourselves to God and to others?
 If love for God is the driving force for our lives, we will taste the joy that comes from joining in his self-giving love.
 If we are not very joyful, perhaps we are holding back.
 God is so pleased by the kind of giving that is spurred on by faith and love!

-Today we were reminded that God is the Living God who sees the inner motives of our hearts.
+Today we were reminded that our Lord Jesus is the Son of God, who died and rose again and is interceding for each of us at the right hand of God.
+God is also the Living God who sees the inner motives of our hearts.
 As God himself says in 1 Samuel 16:7b, “The LORD does not look at the things people look at.
 People look at the outward appearance, but the LORD looks at the heart.”
-Do you believe that God is living?
+Do you believe that God is living and he knows everything about you, including your hearts?
 Do you believe he will reward you, even if you give him the best of what you have and are?
 We must not fall into the trap of a hypocritical religious life.
 Let’s keep our focus on God and his wonderful grace and reciprocate his self-giving love!